 About Drain Flies

 Adult drain flies (Psychoda spp.), sometimes called moth flies, only reach about 1/6- to 1/5-inch long and have dark, overly large wings that make them look like tiny moths.
 The flies feed on the organic matter and bacteria that cause slime to develop in drains and pipes, and breed in shallow, contaminated water sources, notes the University of Nebraska Extension in Lancaster County.

 Controlling Toilet Worms

 Oklahoma State University notes that horsehair worms are actually considered beneficial since they parasitize insect pests, so no chemical control is needed.
 However, if you can't handle the sight of worms swimming around in your toilet bowl, simply scoop the wigglers out of the water and throw them in the trash.

 Controlling drain fly populations requires removing the gelatinous buildup inside of drains and pipes.
-Carefully pour a pot of boiling water down drains to help loosen the slime.
+Roto-Rooter recommends carefully pouring a pot of hot, not boiling water, down drains to help loosen the slime.
 Follow with 1 cup of white vinegar and let it sit overnight to kill the flies as well as their larvae and eggs.
 Flush more hot water down the drain the following morning.

 Deter adult flies looking for a food source or breeding ground by thoroughly cleaning your toilet using a disinfecting toilet bowl cleaner and a long-handled scrub brush.
 Take special care to completely remove any slime or gunk that developed under the rim of the bowl.
 Examine the inside of the toilet tank, using a scrub brush and disinfecting cleaner to remove any film or slime that you find.